by Scott Mehl

 © Unofficial Royalty 2020

-Mary Darby was born in Bristol on November 27, 1757 to Naval Captain Nicholas Darby and Hester Vanacott.
-While Mary was very young, her father left the family, leaving her mother to support herself and five children.
+Mary Darby was born in Bristol on November 27, 1757, to Naval Captain Nicholas Darby and Hester Vanacott.
+When Mary was very young, her father left the family, leaving her mother to support herself and five children.
 She did this by opening a school for young girls, where Mary also taught before she was even 14 years old.
 After the school closed, she attended a school in London run by Hanna More, and there she caught the attention of famed actor David Garrick, who encouraged her to get involved in the theater.

-When her husband was put into Debtor’s Prison in 1775, Mary went with him, living there with their six-month-old daughter for nearly 15 months until he was released.
-While there, Mary discovered that she could publish some of her poetry to make a living.
-Her first book of poetry – Poems By Mrs. Robinson – was published in 1775.
+When Mary’s husband was put into Debtor’s Prison in 1775, Mary went with him, living there with their six-month-old daughter for nearly 15 months until he was released.
+While there, Mary discovered she could publish some of her poetry to make a living.
+Her first book of poetry Poems By Mrs. Robinson was published in 1775.
 She soon caught the attention of Georgina Cavendish, Duchess of Devonshire who became somewhat of a patron to Mary, sponsoring the publication of Mary’s second book of poetry — Captivity.

-In 1776, following her husband’s release, Mary decided to return to the theater, appearing in several roles at the Drury Lane Theater.
-While performing as Perdita in an adaptation of Shakespeare’s A Winter Tale in 1779, Mary caught the attention of The Prince of Wales who attended a performance and was instantly smitten.
+In 1776, following her husband’s release, Mary returned to the theater, appearing in several roles at the Drury Lane Theater.
+While performing as Perdita in an adaptation of Shakespeare’s A Winter Tale in 1779, Mary caught the attention of The Prince of Wales, the future King George IV, who attended a performance and was instantly smitten.
 The Prince pursued her relentlessly, but Mary refused his advances for some time.
-She was a married woman (although mostly estranged from her husband), and she was an actress.
+She was a married woman, although mostly estranged from her husband, and she was an actress.
 A relationship with the Prince would mean giving up what was becoming a financially successful career.
-The Prince promised her £20,000 – in writing – to compensate for giving up her livelihood to become his mistress.
+The Prince promised her £20,000 in writing to compensate for giving up her livelihood to become his mistress.
 Maria eventually relented, and following her final performance in May 1780, she gave in to the Prince’s advances.

 Mary Robinson, by now living separately from her husband, had several more affairs, including a long-term liaison with Banastre Tarleton, a distinguished soldier.
 She became mysteriously ill in 1783, and although she recovered, she was left partially paralyzed and frail.
-She turned her attention back to her writing – publishing several books of poetry, eight novels, three plays, and her memoirs.
+She turned her attention back to her writing, publishing several books of poetry, eight novels, three plays, and her memoirs.
 She became a champion of women’s rights and an outspoken supporter of the French Revolution.

-Despite her financial settlements with the Crown, Mary Robinson died in relative poverty in Englefield Green, Surrey, England on December 26, 1800 at just 44 years old.
+Despite her financial settlements with the Crown, Mary Robinson died in relative poverty in Englefield Green, Surrey, England on December 26, 1800, at just 44 years old.
 She was buried at St. Peter and St. Andrew Churchyard in Windsor, Berkshire, England.
 Her estranged husband was granted administration of her estate, and Mary had instructed her daughter to publish the rest of her works after her death.
-And although her brief affair with the Prince of Wales was long in the past, she left a request upon her death that a lock of her hair be cut off and sent to the Prince.
+Although her brief affair with the Prince of Wales was long in the past, she left a request upon her death that a lock of her hair be cut off and sent to the Prince.
 It is said that upon the future King George IV’s death in 1830, he requested that a lock of hair be buried with him.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.